software-engineering-amsterdam/ST2018_WG_9/Group/Lab6/README.md

 -- For k=1, the test returns 21
 -- For k=2, the test returns 341
 -- For k=3, the test returns 1541
--- When k increases, the chance for a false positive decreases because of the all check -- In the test.
+-- Any number can return a false positive, when we increase k we run more tests so the -- chanche of returning multiple false positives goes down, and the test becomes more accurate.
 ```

 ## What happens if you increase k?